-Record the total number of layers sold on the open market or removed under contract in 2010, regardless of ownership.
+Record the total number of layers sold on the open market or removed under contract in 2011, regardless of ownership.

-Item 1f(i)- Chicken Eggs
+Item 1f(i) - Chicken Eggs

-Record the total number (in dozens) of all chicken eggs (including hatching eggs), sold on the open market or removed under contract in 2010, regardless of ownership.
+Record the total number (in dozens) of all chicken eggs (including hatching eggs), sold on the open market or removed under contract in 2011, regardless of ownership.

-Item 1g- Turkeys
+Item 1g - Turkeys

-Record the total number of turkeys, of all types, sold on the open market or removed under contract in 2010, regardless of ownership.
-Record turkey chicks delivered from the operation to contractees for growout under Item 1i.
+Record the total number of turkeys, of all types, sold on the open market or removed under contract in 2011, regardless of ownership.
+Record turkey chicks delivered from the operation to contractees for grow out under Item 1i.

-Item 1h- Broilers
+Item 1h - Broilers

-Record the total number of broilers sold on the open market or removed under contract in 2010 regardless of ownership.
-Record broiler chicks delivered from the operation to contractees for growout under Item 1i.
+Record the total number of broilers sold on the open market or removed under contract in 2011 regardless of ownership.
+Record broiler chicks delivered from the operation to contractees for grow out under Item 1i.
 Report fryers and other meat-type chickens in Item 1i.

-Item 1i- All other Livestock and Poultry
+Item 1i - All other Livestock and Poultry

-Record the total number of head of all livestock, poultry, and/or their products not accounted for in items 1a-h that was sold and/or removed in 2010.
-Include things such as pleasure horses, ponies, mules, sheep, pot belly pigs, goats (including goat milk and cheese), bees (record number of hives), rabbits, mink and other fur-bearing animals, commercial aquaculture (if unknown, use the best estimate based on stocking rates), ducks, geese, exotic birds, rats for research purposes, and any other livestock or poultry not previously reported.
-Exclude horses that are part of a boarding operation.
+Record the total number of head of all livestock, poultry, and/or their products not accounted for in items 1a-h that was sold and/or removed in 2011.
 Be sure to note the type of livestock reported in this item.

+Include pleasure horses, ponies, mules, sheep, pot belly pigs, goats (including goat milk), rabbits, mink and other fur-bearing animals, commercial aquaculture (if unknown, use the best estimate based on stocking rates), ducks, geese, exotic birds, rats for research purposes, guard dogs and dogs used to sniff for truffles, and any other livestock or poultry not previously reported.
+Also include bees owned for pollination (record number of hives) on December 31.